galambborong/scraper/README.md

 ### Recent changes

 The inclusion of the quote scraping is new.
 It currently converts all commas from ',' to '[comma]' within the quote, so the csv output is not troubled.
 This can be overcome better (to allow commas within the quote strings), and will likely be revised.

-### Possible future adaption

-This will likely extend to report the presence of both personal URLs and the URLs of an agent.

-Once fully trialled, this will be compiled into a .exe file for wider use.